clewisdavis/Advanced-React/sick-fits/frontend/React-Advanced-Notes.md

 - Running into an error, this may be the end of the road for this one.
 - Copied from the stepped solution, so I can keep moving forward.
 - Checkout custom mutation

+## Creating our Order and OrderItems in our Mutation

+- Just getting through the video of backend stuff